hapelthun/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 The [Microsoft Graph connectors gallery](https://www.microsoft.com/microsoft-search/connectors) contains a brief description of each of these connectors.
 If you're ready to connect one of these data sources to your tenant, be sure to read the [Setup overview](configure-connector.md) and any other articles in the setup connectors by Microsoft section that apply to your data source.

+### Microsoft 365 Copilot connectors for people data

+Microsoft 365 Copilot connectors for people data integrate third-party people data into M365 applications to enhance and unify individual profiles.
+They provide a synchronized view of people data while keeping the original data authoritative in its source system.
+These connectors improve identity cohesion, Copilot’s response relevance, and data discoverability within M365, including updated profile cards and search capabilities.
+Read more [here](https://learn.microsoft.com/en-us/graph/peopleconnectors.md)

 ### Microsoft Graph connectors by our partners

 The [Microsoft Graph connectors gallery](https://www.microsoft.com/microsoft-search/connectors) includes a brief description of each of the connectors created by our partners and a link to each partner's website.
 To learn more, contact each partner directly.